imliam/Transformice-Utility/README.md

 To do a simple build, run the command `npm run build`

-Alternatively, you can watch the `src` directory to automatically build every time a file inside it is changed by runniing the command `npm run watch`
+Alternatively, you can watch the `src` directory to automatically build every time a file inside it is changed by running the command `npm run watch`

 ### Update public staff list